Internal Communications Resources + Freelance Writer Resources

 Polly Clover's SEO Blog Writing Course** (or Blogging Toolbox**)

-I didn't have a formal background in marketing before becoming a freelance writer, so I was stoked to take Polly Clover's SEO Blog Writing Course to learn about SEO in a polished yet humanized way.
+I didn't have any formal marketing training before becoming a freelance writer, so I was stoked to take Polly Clover's SEO Blog Writing Course to learn about SEO in a polished yet humanized way.
 Upon completing Polly's course, I wrote in a review: "What I enjoyed most about Polly's course is that it's truly a start-to-finish roadmap that walks you through the entire process from ideating content to polishing and pressing publish."
 The SEO blogging course walks you through every step, including keyword research, writing your content, and Google & AI optimization.
 This course is ideal for service providers and small business owners seeking to grow their business sustainably.
 It's also great for freelancers who offer blogging services.

 If you're not ready or able to take the course, the Blogging Toolbox is a scaled-back version with helpful templates for content planning and more!
 It offers customizable templates and checklists for writing articles that appear on Google and in AI search results—no video lessons — just the tools.